-Since HBL Mauritius is a Foreign Branch of HBL, the Bank does not have a Board of Directors locally given that the administration and operations of the Bank have been conferred to a local management team.
+Since HBL Mauritius is a foreign branch of HBL, the Bank does not have a Board of Directors locally.
+The administration and operations of the Bank have been conferred to a local management team.
 The local management team is required to avoid any conflict of interest in accordance with the requirement of the Bank's Code of Ethics and Business Conduct.